johndshea/sos/README.md

 * Revisit blogger tutorial for tags and paperclip(file upload)

+* Trying to access Users in console creates an error with Sorcery.
+Don't know why.

 * perhaps put login into a modal?
 If not, perhaps put sos creation into a modal?

 * Remove skip authenticity_token